 The more interconnected devices take over both professional and personal lives, the more they’ll expect companies to use these tools and provide a smooth, digital experience in addition to high-quality service.

-The trend will follow the disruptive effect that companies like Uber had on the taxi industry, where the experience is worth more than the product.
+This trend will follow the disruptive effect that companies like Uber had on the taxi industry, where the experience is worth more than the product.
 At the end of the day, Uber did not come up with anything new – taxis have been around for centuries – but they did revolutionize the experience to make it as easy as possible for the customers.

-3.2 Customer perception
+3.2 Customer Perception